smnorris/bcfishpass/README.md

 `make all`

-Individual portions of the model can be run by entering the `scripts` directory and following instructions for individual components, or by calling them in the master Makefile individually.
-For example, to build/rebuild just the `bcfishpass.crossings` table (and all it depends on):

-`make .crossings`
+To build individual components of the model separately, refer to the various README files in the folders within the `model` folder.

 ## Credits